Skip to Main Content

 • Sponsor: New York State Bar Association Antitrust Law Section

-• Topic: "Eligible papers may address any topic of general interest to the antitrust law community, including topics relating to civil and criminal antitrust law, competition policy, consumer protection, and international competition law."
+• Topic of 2024 Competition was: "Eligible papers may address any topic of general interest to the antitrust law community, including topics relating to civil and criminal antitrust law, competition policy, consumer protection, and international competition law."

-• Format: "Eligible papers include notes, comments and articles and should generally be 20-30 pages in length, with footnotes.
+• Format requirements in 2024 Competition included: "Eligible papers include notes, comments and articles and should generally be 20-30 pages in length, with footnotes.
 In no event may papers exceed 50 pages, with footnotes."

-• Eligibility requirements include: "Eligible articles must be written by a currently-enrolled or graduating student at a New York State Law School or by a New York State resident at any ABA-accredited law school outside of New York State."
+• Eligibility requirements in 2024 Competition included: "Eligible articles must be written by a currently-enrolled or graduating student at a New York State Law School or by a New York State resident at any ABA-accredited law school outside of New York State."
 "Jointly prepared papers are not eligible."